 The annual strategic planning process provides the platform for identificationanalysis treatment and documentation of key risks.
 It is through this annual planningprocess that key risks and risk management strategies are communicated to the Board.
 Theeffectiveness of risk management strategies is monitored both formally and informally bymanagement and process owners.
 There is no major risk which may threaten the existence ofthe Company.

-As part of its initiatives under Corporate Social Responsibility (CSR) the Company hasundertaken projects in the areas of promotion of education eradicating hunger &poverty initiatives towards Community Service and rural development HealthcarePlantation & Environment Development Protection of National heritage art cultureetc.
+As part of its initiatives under Corporate Social Responsibility (CSR) the Company hasundertaken projects in the areas of promotion of education eradicating hunger &poverty initiatives towards Community Service and Rural Development HealthcarePlantation & Environment Development Protection of National heritage Art Cultureetc.
 These projects were in accordance with the CSR Policy of the Company and Schedule VIIof the Companies Act 2013.

-Based on the Audit Committee recommendation at its meeting held on 27th May2016 the Board has approved the reappointment of M/s.
+Based on the recommendation of Audit Committee the Board has approved there-appointment of M/s.
 S.L.
-Chhajed & Co as theInternal auditors of the Company for the financial year 2016-17.
+Chhajed & Co.
+LLP as the Internal Auditors of the Companyfor the financial year 2021-2022.

-ii) They have selected suchaccounting policies and applied them consistently and made judgments and estimates thatare reasonable and prudent so as to give a true and fair viewof the state of affairs ofthe Company at the end of the financial year ended 31stMarch 2016 and of the loss of the Company forthe year under review;
+i) In preparation of the annual accounts the applicable accounting standards have beenfollowed and there are no material departures from the same; ii) They have selected suchaccounting policies and applied them consistently and made judgments and estimates thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company at the end of the financial year 2020-21 and of the loss of the Company forthe year under review;

 iii) They have taken proper and sufficient care for maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safe guarding theassets of the Company and for preventing and detecting frauds and other irregularities;